 In a nutshell…

 The Rhinohawk team is comprised of dedicated volunteers from all disciplines, both technical and non.
-We are united in our desire to build a better world through the use of cutting edge UAV technology and a passion for solving major challenges through the maker community.
-Our core group are experienced practitioners covering areas from from designing and building systems, to raising funds and leading marketing programs.
+We are united in our desire to build a better world through the use of cutting edge UAV technology and a passion for solving major challenges through the local makerspace and UAV community.
+Our core team comprises of experienced practitioners covering areas from from designing and building complex vehicle systems, to developing and leading marketing and outreach programs.

 The team’s current goal is participating in and winning the UAV Medical Express Challenge in Australia, taking placing in September 2018.
 Our UAV competition status status can be tracked across our social channels with full progress reports posted on our Team Blog page.